Urban forestry: Impact of Climate Change

-Strategically planting trees is a proven method of climate change adaptation and mitigation.
 The city of Houston has developed a simple yet effective framework for tree planting to fight the increasingly noticeable effects of climate change.
-Native ”super” tree species have been identified by a ranking system examining the highest combination of absorption of carbon dioxide, absorption other air pollutants, flood mitigation, and their ability to thrive under projected future climate conditions.
+Native "super" tree species have been identified by a ranking system examining the highest combination of absorption of carbon dioxide, absorption other air pollutants, flood mitigation, and their ability to thrive under projected future climate conditions.
 Regions of the municipality experiencing disproportionately poor air quality, flooding, elevated heat, and high rates of health concerns are then mapped to plan for large-scale planting of ideal tree species.
 This framework can be altered and applied to any municipality to improve negative conditions worsened by climate change.
 The US Forest Service has also identified potential strategies for creating more resilient urban forests to be prepared for more unpredictable conditions.
 Important to this is the enhancement of taxonomic, structural, and functional diversity of trees in the urban forest.
 One way to accomplish diversity is through implementation of the 30-20-10 rule, which states that no more than 30% of the trees should belong to a single taxonomic family, no more than 20% of a single taxonomic genera, and no more than 10% a single taxonomic species.

-Green Roofs in the Urban Environment

-With today's ever-growing population and rapid urbanization of municipalities and cities across the globe brings increased stress to the environment and causes of increased climate change.
-To combat these issues environmentalist and conservationist minded people alike have come up with many new innovative ideas and solutions.
-Finding space on the ground for trees to be planted and grown in ground-based soil is becoming an ever increasing challenge.
-This drove foresters to look up to rooftops as an option, and what is known as Green Roofs has become the next frontier in Urban Forestry practices.

-This article focuses on the use of “Green Roofs” and the benefits they provide and how they are implemented and managed properly.
-A green roof can be described as a living soil and plant layer ranging from as shallow as Two centimeters known as “extensive” to over three feet deep known as an “intensive” roof.
-The main difference between the two is the depth of the soil or “medium” on the roof that the green infrastructure is rooted in.
-Each type is successful in providing ecosystem and financial benefits to the area they are being used in.
-These benefits include a greater diversity of plant species, increased shade which can lower energy cost for heating and cooling, and higher carbon capture or carbon sequestration which is becoming a huge priority in all Urban forest settings.
-Along with the benefits they provide there are liabilities that must be noted such as the weight placed on the infrastructure the green roof is being implemented on, litter that may come from the vegetation growing, and the overall cost of building, planting, and maintaining the green infrastructure.